gitter-badger/VQA-Image-Question-Answering/README.md

 #### Options

-- 'For more information please check the comment inside the file'
+- 'For more information, please check the comment inside the file'

 ### Training